LLMTaxo: Leveraging Large Language Models for Constructing Taxonomy of Factual Claims from Social Media: Evaluation

 \section{Evaluation}

-We assessed \LLMTaxo\ from two aspects: 1)~the quality of the taxonomy, and 2) the appropriateness of the generated topics for the factual claims.
-We engaged both human evaluators and GPT-4~\cite{achiam2023gpt}, applying two sets of evaluation metrics that we have developed to evaluate each aspect.
+We assessed \LLMTaxo\ from two perspectives: 1)~the quality of the generated taxonomy, and 2) the relevance of the generated topics to the factual claims.
+We developed a set of evaluation metrics to assess these two aspects.
+We engaged both human evaluators and GPT-4~\cite{achiam2023gpt} for the evaluation.
 The effectiveness of using LLMs for model performance evaluation has been validated by previous studies~\cite{fu-etal-2024-gptscore, liu2023g}.
-Identical instructions and metrics were provided to human and GPT-4 evaluators.
-They were instructed to rate each criterion on a scale from 1 to 5, where 5 indicates the highest quality and 1 the lowest.
+Identical instructions and metrics were provided to both human and GPT-4 evaluators.
+They were instructed to rate each criterion on a scale from 1 (strongly disagree) to 5 (strongly agree), where 5 indicates the best quality and 1 the worst.

-To evaluate the quality of taxonomies, we presented taxonomies generated by Zephyr and GPT-4o mini across the three datasets to the evaluators.
-For the evaluation of the claim-topic suitability, we randomly selected 50 factual claims along with their corresponding lowest-level topics (i.e., leaf nodes of the taxonomy) generated by both models from each dataset, resulting in a total of 100 claim-topic pairs per dataset.
-We exclusively evaluated the leaf node topics with claims, as the broader taxonomy quality had already been assessed in taxonomy quality evaluation, making further evaluation of higher-level topics unnecessary.
-Note that not all claims involve three-level topics, as mentioned in Section~\ref{sec:learning_examples}.
+To evaluate the quality of taxonomies, we presented taxonomies generated by Zephyr, GPT-4o mini, and Gemini across the three datasets to the evaluators, resulting in a total of 9 taxonomies.
+For the evaluation of the claim-topic suitability, we randomly selected 102 factual claims along with their corresponding lowest-level topics (i.e., leaf nodes of the taxonomy) generated by the three models from each dataset, resulting a total of 306 claim-topic pairs for evaluation.
+We exclusively evaluated the leaf node topics with claims, as the broader topics had already been assessed in taxonomy quality evaluation.
+Note that not every claim has three-level topics, as mentioned in Section~\ref{sec:taxonomy_construction}.
 Therefore, we focused our evaluation on the leaf node topics.
-To mitigate bias, we shuffled the claim-topic pairs from both models before presenting them to the evaluators.
+To mitigate bias, we shuffled claim-topic pairs from different models before presenting them to the evaluators.
 Both human evaluators and GPT-4 reviewed these pairs using our predefined metrics.
-Evaluators were also required to provide rationales for their scores.
-The evaluation prompt is detailed in Appendix~\ref{sec:eval_prompt}.
+Human evaluators were required to provide rationales for the scores.
+The evaluation prompt for GPT-4 is detailed in Appendix~\ref{sec:eval_prompt}.